charmbracelet/bubbletea/tutorials/commands/README.md

         // in a message and return it. return errMsg{err}
     }
+    // Close the response body to avoid leaking the connection. defer res.Body.Close()

     // We received a response from the server.
 Return the HTTP status code
     // as a message.
     return statusMsg(res.StatusCode)